-But Mac Lane led the way in FCT
+Mac Lane led the way in FCT

-- Concerns with foundations of CT from the beginning of the subject (Eilenberg, Mac Lane 1945) - Pursuit through various systems of set theory (1961, 1969, etc.) ending with "one-universe" theory.
-Taken as basis of Working text (1971) - Systematic use of "small" and "locally small" categories - Now universally accepted that such distinctions are essential for statements of many theorems - Prime example: Freyd's AFT ("not baroque")
+- Pursuit through various systems of set theory (1961, 1969, etc.) ending with "one-universe" theory.
+Taken as basis of Categories for the Working Mathematician (1971). - Systematic use of "small" and "locally small" categories. - Now universally accepted that such distinctions are essential for statements of many theorems. - Prime example: Freyd's AFT ("not baroque").